swiftlang/swift-testing/Sources/Testing/Testing.docc/Parallelization.md

     // This function will be invoked serially, once per condiment, because the
     // containing suite has the .serial trait.
   }

+  @Test func startEngine() async throws {
+    // This function will not run while refill(condiment:) is running.
+One test
+    // must end before the other will start.
+  }
 }
 ```